The GMAT is waived for candidates from a US accredited university with a GPA of 3.25 or higher.

 If you didn't major in accounting as an undergraduate, you'll begin your MAcc experience with this intense but exciting ramp-up experience, during which you'll fulfill your prerequisite classes in Financial Reporting & Analysis, Auditing & Internal Controls, Cost Accounting and Taxation.

-NEW!
-In our continuous effort to help non-accounting students enroll into the program, we have created a bridge course to prepare students for the boot camp classes.
-We are now offering a Pre-boot camp course, Principles of Accounting, beginning in early June.
+We have bridge courses to prepare students for the boot camp classes.
+We offer a Pre-boot camp course, Principles of Accounting, beginning in early June.

-If you’d like to enhance your career options by taking a deeper dive into a particular area of accounting, you can choose elective tracks that let you specialize in Auditing, Taxation, or Valuation.
+If you'd like to enhance your career options by taking a deeper dive into a particular area of accounting, you can choose elective tracks that let you specialize in Accounting Research, Auditing, Information Technology, Integrated Winter Field Experience, Taxation, or Valuation.

 Accountants have power.
 As members of various government agencies, they write and enforce regulations, draft and evaluate budgets, and shape a wide variety of policy decisions.
 During our annual CPA TREK, you and your classmates will travel to Washington D.C. for a faculty-led exploration of the accounting-driven interaction between the public and private sectors.

 More than just an internship, Mason's Winter Field Experience is a half-semester immersion into the life of an accountant.
 You'll work at a large or mid-sized accounting firm during busy season.
 You'll pull your weight, earn a salary, and integrate your experience into the rest of your education through a special course, complete with discussions and assignments.
 You might even walk away with a job offer.